 HOW TO APPLY

-Please send resume and cover letter to Hollie Groos, director of design, at email@example.com using the subject line “Fund Development Internship Applicant.”
+Please send resume and cover letter to Amy Norton, senior director of fund and community development, at email@example.com using the subject line “Fund Development Internship Applicant.”

 To promote safety and empowerment of victims of domestic violence by providing hotline office support, including crisis intervention, and administrative office duties.